Skip to content

 Odd Talents

-Odd Talents are not connected to any specific Attribute Tree.
-A practitioner may channel their tradition through Wit, Body, or Speed, whatever best fits the character concept and the Genre Catalog's fictional framing.
+Unless specified otherwise, Odd Talents are not typically locked to a specific Attribute.
+A practitioner may channel their tradition through Wit, Body or Speed, whatever best fits the character concept and the Genre Catalog's fictional framing.
 In many examples the default is Wit, which fits scholarly, intuitive, and socially-adept practitioners.
 Body and Speed expressions are equally valid and often create compelling role opportunities at the table.

 For specific named traditions, Focus lists, and power system content, refer to the Powers section of the relevant Genre Catalog.